Work Order Management

 This template is designed to make it easy to track and record maintenance work.
 It has spots for listing symptoms, faults, and what actions were taken, along with start and end times and part numbers.
 This way, you get a complete picture of the maintenance job, with all the details in one place.

-The layout lets you add multiple tasks, replacement parts, and notes on manpower needed, so you can keep an eye on both the work done and the resources used.
+The layout lets you add multiple tasks, replacement parts, and notes on manpower needed so you can keep an eye on both the work done and the resources used.

-7. Legal binding work order template
+7. Legally binding work order template

 It has fields for client information, including contact details and attorney reference numbers, setting a foundation for clear identification and correspondence.